 The Music In Schools Program

 By donating money and instruments to local school music programs, Electric Forest is bridging the gap between diminishing school budgets and music program resource needs.
-The Music In Schools Program also offers hands-on experiences to music students including performance opportunities at the festival, as well as on-site mentor opportunities, where students interested in music production “shadow” Electric Forest professionals during the event.
+Since its inception in 2012, Electric Forest’s Music in Schools program has donated $91,000 to local schools to enhance the resources available to their music departments.
+The Music In Schools program also offers hands-on experiences to music students, including performance opportunities at the festival, as well as on-site mentorship opportunities where students interested in music production “shadow” Electric Forest professionals during the event.

 After all, Electric Forest’s home should be a place of musical discovery year-round!